shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/preparing-lab-experiment.md

 ## Prepare an Experimenter Script

 You need a detailed instruction script for experimenters to follow when they run sessions.
+[Script Template](../../downloads/390-Script.pdf){target="_blank" rel="noreferrer"}

 ## Prepare Other Paper Documents